What should you bring with you, and what should you definitely leave at home when you are visiting Dubai?

 - Sleepwear -totally up to your personal style!
 Your hotel room is likely to be airconditioned year-round to a comfortable level so whatever you would usually sleep in.

 - Swimwear – taking caution of your setting as above, cute bikini for a private beach club through to a more modest one-piece for a waterpark would be appropriate.

 - Swimwear cover-up – for those dashes between the beach and the bathrooms or pool to your hotel room, a modest cover-up over your swimwear is recommended and looks lovely and stylish too.

 We recommend at least two pairs – an open toe sandal and one closed-toe trainer or the casual boot:

 - Sandals – Even if you are taking the Metro or taxis between attractions, you are still guaranteed to clock up a lot of miles every day.
 It’s a big city, and everything about Dubai is large!
 Comfort is essential.

 - Flip Flops – If you are staying at the beach or with a pool and can spare the space, an extra pair of rubber flip flops would be great.
 (If they have a bit of bling, too, all the better!)
 Just remember, always keep your rubber shoes in the shade, or you will burn your feet putting them back on!

 - Trainers – For a desert trip, we prefer trainers and ankle socks to open-toes shoes.
 Everything will inevitably fill with sand in the desert, but it only takes a few scorching hot sand particles between your toes to understand why trainers are more sensible.
 We have also found it is easier to walk in the sand with trainers.
 If you are wearing trainers around town too, prevent the sweaty shoe smell with sockettes.

 Going out at night?
 Throw in your favourite little black dress and party shoes!
-Dubai is definitely a city where you can glam it up at night, a little shorter and a little more low cut than usual you can get awy with in this setting.
+Dubai is definitely a city where you can glam it up at night, a little shorter and a little more low cut than usual you can get away with in this setting.
 Bring a shawl or cover-up if travelling by Metro or taxi.